Vishnuvardhana (film): Critical response

 Shruti Indira Lakshminarayana from Rediff.com scored the film at 3.5 out of 5 stars and says "If you're looking for actor Vishnuvardhan's real-life story, you are not going to find much of it in this film.
 But if it's just some entertainment you have in mind, this will certainly do.
 Vishnuvardhana deserves a place on your weekend to-do list.
 Go for it".
 A critic from The New Indian Express wrote "And, he also deserves a lot of appreciation for his dancing skills.
 However, his performance in comedy sequences requires improvement.
 Arun Sagar, as an astrologer, complements Sudeep.
 ‘Jackie’-fame Bhavana puts in a lot of effort.
 To retain her glory but disappoints the audience.
 Her height is unsuitable for her to be cast opposite Sudeep".
 B S Srivani from Deccan Herald wrote "Sudeep though enjoys his role without any hang-ups - perhaps after S Narayan’s ‘Veera Parampare’.
 Sonu Sood is a treat to watch but for the wrong choice in dubbing.
 This Vishnuvardhana is a mood-lifter for sure".
 A critic from Bangalore Mirror wrote "The title song may qualify with repeated hearings.
 Sudeep comes up with a sound performance and proves again that he is one of the best in the business.
 Bhavana and Priyamani fit the bill and the latter as the villain’s wife has a surprisingly different role.
 An enjoyable film that should mark the year-end with fireworks in Sandalwood".
+A critic from The Times of India wrote that "It's Sudeep all the way.
+With excellent dialogue delivery and expressive body language, Kitcha walks away with full honours by bringing alive his character.
+Not far behind in is director P Kumar who has done an excellent job with lively narration and screenplay that keeps you entertained from beginning to end".